Carlos Correa Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in MLB.
+- The Yankees pitching staff ranks fourth in MLB with a collective 9.9 strikeouts per nine innings.

-- The Yankees' 3.41 team ERA ranks fourth among all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.25).

-- Yankees pitchers combine to surrender 13 home runs (0.9 per game), the ninth-fewest in the league.
+- The Yankees give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Yankees will look to German (0-1) in his third start this season.
+- Cole (3-0 with a 1.40 ERA and 22 strikeouts in 19 1/3 innings pitched) gets the start for the Yankees, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.